mikedilger/mosaic-spec/docs/bootstrap.md

   disappear over time.
 Mechanisms for this are out of scope for Mosaic Core, but servers MAY offer this service.
 * Data storage and retrieval may take a few seconds, and should not be done too frequently.
-Software SHOULD cache results for at least 2 hours.
+Software SHOULD cache results for 30 minutes before checking for updates.
 * To use Mainline DHT, you need to start from a bootstrap node.
 We list some here in the hopes that this helps someone get started, but others exist and you can even set up your own using (for example)